ECronin1973/WSAA-Project/README.md

 - [Seaborn Documentation](https://seaborn.pydata.org/)
 - [Python OS Module](https://docs.python.org/3/library/os.html)

+---

 ### Summary of Analysis

-Steady Decrease in Early 2021: The first quarter (January-March) of 2021 showed a significant drop in fatalities, starting at 3 in January, then climbing slightly by March.
+- **Steady Decrease in Early 2021:** The first quarter (January-March) of 2021 showed a significant drop in fatalities, starting at 3 in January, then climbing slightly by March.
 This reflects a potential stabilization.

-Highest Single-Year Increase: December 2021 saw the highest single-month increase in fatalities (+16).
+- **Highest Single-Year Increase:** December 2021 saw the highest single-month increase in fatalities (+16).

-Consistent Seasonal Declines: Across all years, October-December consistently experienced decreases in fatalities.
+- **Consistent Seasonal Declines:** Across all years, October-December consistently experienced decreases in fatalities.

-Notable Decline in Early 2023: January to March 2023 showed a consistent decrease in fatalities, ending March at only 11 fatalities.
+- **Notable Decline in Early 2023:** January to March 2023 showed a consistent decrease in fatalities, ending March at only 11 fatalities.

-Rise in August Each Year: August generally experienced increases in fatalities across most years, notably in 2021 (+4), 2023 (+9), and 2020 (+6).
+- **Rise in August Each Year:** August generally experienced increases in fatalities across most years, notably in 2021 (+4), 2023 (+9), and 2020 (+6).

-Volatility in June: June saw fluctuating trends year-on-year, ranging from increases in 2021 (+2) to sharp decreases in 2023 (-10).
+- **Volatility in June:** June saw fluctuating trends year-on-year, ranging from increases in 2021 (+2) to sharp decreases in 2023 (-10).

-Overall Decrease in 2022: Year 2022 exhibited more months of decreasing fatalities compared to prior years, indicating a calmer trend overall.
+- **Overall Decrease in 2022:** Year 2022 exhibited more months of decreasing fatalities compared to prior years, indicating a calmer trend overall.

-Spike in May 2023: A sharp increase was recorded in May 2023, with fatalities reaching 20 (+10).
+- **Spike in May 2023:** A sharp increase was recorded in May 2023, with fatalities reaching 20 (+10).

-Decreasing Trends in Q4: Quarter 4 (October-December) consistently exhibited declining trends in fatalities, highlighting seasonal patterns.
+- **Decreasing Trends in Q4:** Quarter 4 (October-December) consistently exhibited declining trends in fatalities, highlighting seasonal patterns.

-Recurring Stability in September: Several Septembers showed minimal change or minor decreases, suggesting consistency.
+- **Recurring Stability in September:** Several Septembers showed minimal change or minor decreases, suggesting consistency.

 #### Quarterly Summary:

 **January to March:**
-2020: Fatalities fluctuated from 9 to 17.
+- 2020: Fatalities fluctuated from 9 to 17.

-2021: Dropped to as low as 3, then slowly rebounded to 9.
+- 2021: Dropped to as low as 3, then slowly rebounded to 9.

-2022: Stable increase from 13 to 16.
+- 2022: Stable increase from 13 to 16.

-2023: Decline from 16 to 11.
+- 2023: Decline from 16 to 11.

-2024: Minor fluctuations, ending at 18 fatalities in March.
+- 2024: Minor fluctuations, ending at 18 fatalities in March.

 **April to June:**
-2020: Fatalities reduced sharply, hitting a low of 6 in May, then rose in June.
+- 2020: Fatalities reduced sharply, hitting a low of 6 in May, then rose in June.

-2021: Spiked sharply to 18 in April, then fluctuated.
+- 2021: Spiked sharply to 18 in April, then fluctuated.

-2022: Gradual increase, peaking at 13 in June.
+- 2022: Gradual increase, peaking at 13 in June.

-2023: Fatalities sharply declined in June (-10).
+- 2023: Fatalities sharply declined in June (-10).

-2024: Fluctuated minimally, reaching 11 in June.
+- 2024: Fluctuated minimally, reaching 11 in June.

 **July to September:**
-2020: Steady increases by September to 17.
+- 2020: Steady increases by September to 17.

-2021: Volatility peaked at 21 in August, before dipping sharply in September.
+- 2021: Volatility peaked at 21 in August, before dipping sharply in September.

-2022: Relatively stable trend, reducing to 9 in September.
+- 2022: Relatively stable trend, reducing to 9 in September.

-2023: Extreme fluctuation, from 26 in August to 9 in September.
+- 2023: Extreme fluctuation, from 26 in August to 9 in September.

-2024: Stable trends with minor changes, staying within 12-21 fatalities.
+- 2024: Stable trends with minor changes, staying within 12-21 fatalities.

 **October to December:**
-2020: Declined consistently, ending at 8 fatalities.
+- 2020: Declined consistently, ending at 8 fatalities.

-2021: Volatile, peaking at 19 in December.
+- 2021: Volatile, peaking at 19 in December.

-2022: Saw mixed trends, ending with a decline.
+- 2022: Saw mixed trends, ending with a decline.

-2023: Significant spike to 22 in October, followed by a stabilization.
+- 2023: Significant spike to 22 in October, followed by a stabilization.

-2024: Fluctuating trend, peaking at 17 in November
+- 2024: Fluctuating trend, peaking at 17 in November

 ## PART C